and the earth is flat.

 cancer did.
 I have seen people on their deathbeds,

 where the cancer had spread to their bones, brains,

 lungs and bone marrow… and they got better.
 In the

 final stage of cancer, there is no medicine in the

 world that can save you - conventional or

-successful cancer treatment contains
+successful cancer treatment contains three

 detoxification, diet change and emotional